 No. No goal may be awarded as the goaltender is on the ice and has not been legally substituted for.
+Instead, assess the appropriate penalty under Rule 10.1 - Delay of Game.

 A goaltender in the act of proceeding to their Players' Bench deliberately places their stick or any portion thereof across the goal crease.